 The sales revenue of the company is derived from sales of oil at the prevailing TAPIS or Dated Brent oil price on the Singapore market in USD.
-Natural gas sales are governed by a fixed price contract.
 Sales volumes are not sufficient to undertake the expense of entering derivative contracts to manage that risk.